 By Jennifer Marley

-Think back to the days in the not too distant past … we used to wish ‘if only we had the data’ we could ‘do this’, ‘decide that’ or ‘invest here’.
-Now, when we have pretty much what we wished for, what are we seeing?
-People in general are relying on, and loving, all our tools that leverage data, for example:
+Think back to the not too distant past … we used to wish ‘if only we had the data’ we could ‘do this’, ‘decide that’ or ‘invest here’.
+Now that we have pretty much what we wished for, what are we seeing?
+People, in general, are relying on, and loving, all our consumer tools that leverage data.
+For example:

 - Waze (a personal favourite) allows us to avoid traffic and tickets

-- Garmin Connect gives access to all performance stats and maps on a bike
+- Garmin Connect gives access to all my performance stats and maps while biking

-- Siri and Alexa can make tasking easier by leveraging your own data and preferences
+- Siri and Alexa make tasking easier by leveraging our own data and preferences

 - The Weather Network has replaced the need to pack everything